swcarpentry/shell-novice/05-script.md

 The advantage is that this always selects the right files: she doesn't have to remember to exclude the 'Z' files.
-The disadvantage is that it *always* selects just those files&mdash;she can't run it on all files (including the 'Z' files), or on the 'G' or 'H' files her colleagues in Antarctica are producing, without editing the script.
+The disadvantage is that it *always* selects just those files --- she can't run it on all files (including the 'Z' files), or on the 'G' or 'H' files her colleagues in Antarctica are producing, without editing the script.